-NSU offers to all students-on campus, online, clinical or hybrid-the same quality education and many opportunities for student benefits depending on the student's choice of educational modality.
+NSU offers to all students-on campus, online, clinical, or hybrid-the same quality education and many opportunities for student benefits depending on the educational modality selected.
 Therefore, the University sets the overall student fees on an aggregate, student-centric basis for the entire student body.
 The overall costs exceed the amount collected from student fees charged to all students.

-These student fees are blended together to create 1NSU with high-tech systems, student activities, and many other essential student services that make a complete, integrated university.
+These student fees are blended together to create 1NSU with high-tech systems, student activities, and many other essential student services that make a complete, integrated University.
 This mission transcends the development and ultimate determination of the amount of student fees for all students, irrespective of their choice of learning modality.